mitchell-lang/docs/README.md

 The Mitchell library documentation is available [here](mitchell_lib_doc.md).
-If something is missing from the documentation, you find an error, or have a suggestion on how to improve the documentation, let us know in the SDH Mitchell evaluation Slack channel.
+If something is missing from the documentation, you find an error, or have a suggestion on how to improve the documentation, let us know in the Mitchell evaluation Slack channel.

 Mitchell includes the